darakuneko/gpk_fwmaker/README.md

 Keyboard files.
 The files is created in the GPKFW directory.
 kb is the keyboard name.
-layout is the development_board/processor name of this link.
+mcu is the development_board/processor name of this link.
 https://github.com/qmk/qmk_firmware/blob/master/data/schemas/keyboard.jsonschema
 layout is the directory name of this link.
 https://github.com/qmk/qmk_firmware/tree/master/layouts/default